gitlabhq/gitlabhq/doc/development/frontend.md

 See the relevant style guides for our guidelines and for information on linting:

 - [SCSS][scss-style-guide]
 - JavaScript - We defer to [AirBnb][airbnb-js-style-guide] on most style-related conventions and enforce them with eslint.
-See [our current .eslintrc][eslistrc] for specific rules and patterns.
+See [our current .eslintrc][eslintrc] for specific rules and patterns.

 ## Testing